openid/OpenID4VP/openid-4-verifiable-presentations-1_0.md

 Such a scope value MUST be an alias for
 - a well-defined DCQL query, or
-- a well-defined Presentation Definition (for Presentation Exchange) that will be referred to in the `presentation_submission` response parameter.
+- a well-defined Presentation Definition (for [@!DIF.PresentationExchange]) that will be referred to in the `presentation_submission` response parameter.

 The specific scope values, and the mapping between a certain scope value and the respective DCQL query or Presentation Definition is out of scope of this specification.